 The refrigerant used for decades in residential air conditioners has been HCFC-22, aka R-22.
 Did you know that according to the EPA, “after 2020, only recycled, reclaimed or previously produced HCFC-22 can be used to service existing equipment”?
 This mandate was created in response to the 1987 Montreal Protocol that required a worldwide phaseout of hydrochlorofluorocarbons that deplete the ozone.
-The staff at Blue Valley Energy in Longmont are fully aware of the HCFC Phaseout for air conditioning systems and have summarized what it means for homeowners.
+The staff at Blue Valley Heating & Cooling in Longmont are fully aware of the HCFC Phaseout for air conditioning systems and have summarized what it means for homeowners.

 Will You Have to Buy a New Air Conditioning System by 2020?